 - Next, add in the flax egg and vanilla bean paste and mix together for about 20-30 seconds.

 - Then, add in the bowl of sifted dry ingredients and mix everything together until a thick cookie dough forms.

-- Add about 6 Tbsp of the chocolate chips to the cookie dough and gently fold in with a spatula to evenly distribute throughout the dough.
-Set aside the additional 2 Tbsp of chocolate chips for later.
+- Add about 6 tablespoon of the chocolate chips to the cookie dough and gently fold in with a spatula to evenly distribute throughout the dough.
+Set aside the additional 2 tablespoon of chocolate chips for later.

 - Then, cover the bowl of cookie dough with plastic wrap and add to the fridge to chill for 30 minutes- 1 hour.
 The dough can also be refrigerated up to 24 hours.